 Easter in Cortona: where to go and what to do to enjoy the Easter break in Tuscany – 2nd part of What to do in April

-April and Springtime in general are typically associated with Easter (this year on April 21st) and “Pasquetta” (meaning “Little Easter”, the Monday after).
-Easter in Cortona, Italy, means easpecially Good Friday’s Procession.
-Don’t to miss it if you are in town!
+April and Springtime, in general, are typically associated with Easter (this year on April 21st) and “Pasquetta” (meaning “Little Easter”, the Monday after).
+Easter in Cortona, Italy, means especially Good Friday’s Procession.
+Don’t miss it if you are in town!
 Great spiritual atmosphere, it will feel like you are transported to another time and also the statues carried in the procession are really beautiful.

-Also, “Pasquetta” is a big tradition for Italians, everybody goes out for field trips, visits nearby towns and does outdoor activities.
-A lot of people will be aruound, so make sure you book your restaurant well in advance!
+Also, “Pasquetta” is a big tradition for Italians, everybody goes out for field trips, visits nearby towns, and does outdoor activities.
+A lot of people will be around, so make sure you book your restaurant well in advance!